lee-zhg/istio101/workshop/README.md

 ## Objectives
 After you complete this course, you'll be able to:
-- Download and install Istio in your cluster
+- Download and install Istio in your cluster (these tasks has been completed for an instructor-led workshop)
 - Deploy the Guestbook sample app
 - Use metrics, logging, and tracing to observe services
 - Set up the Istio Ingress Gateway